 Annie Sloan is widely considered one of the world’s leading experts in decorative painting.

-Originally a fine artist, she founded w – her range of specially-made decorative paints – in 1990 and has since launched a fabric collection and a fragrance range.
+Originally a fine artist, she founded w – her range of specially-made chalk paints – in 1990 and has since launched a fabric collection and a fragrance range.
 She runs workshops in painting techniques and refurbishing furniture and has written more than 25 books on decorating.

 Why do you think so many people want to refurbish old pieces of furniture?